hassannaeem53/Default-Risk-Predictor-using-Machine-Learning/README.md

 ## Deployment
-you can access our app by following this link [Risk Analysis](https://www.heroku.com/)
+you can access our working app models and demo video by following this link [Risk Analysis](https://drive.google.com/drive/folders/13cxcKpjePh85EQk_62Nwi8b5Sa31MqEM?usp=sharing)

 ### Application GUI
 ![image](https://user-images.githubusercontent.com/80200407/209480606-53f3603a-7735-40b4-92fa-f29baf7d9950.png)

-### Heroku
+### Ngrok
-We deploy our Flask app to [ Heroku.com](https://www.heroku.com/).
+For deployment and testing our Flask app we used Ngrok.
 In this way, we can share our app on the internet with others.
 We prepared the needed files to deploy our app sucessfully:
 - Flask App.ipynb: contains run statements for app file.
 - Implementation.ipynb: contains Model implementation code from scratch.
-- Pipelining.ipynb: contains models pipelining code
+- Pipelining.ipynb: contains models pipelining code -> the output pkl files are then used in Flask App
 - index.html: contains the html code for the web app.

 ### Flask
-We have also created our app by using flask , then deployed it to Heroku .
+We have also created our app by using flask , then deployed it using Ngrok .
 The Flask code can be found in Flask App Notebook.

 ## Team
 <center>